Image Source: Getty / Chip Somodevilla

 Senator Kamala Harris was none too pleased when she was manterrupted by Senator Richard Burr — not once, but twice — during an intelligence hearing on surveillance and Russia on June 7.
 The senator from California, who is a seasoned former prosecutor, was cheered on social media for her refusal to back down and her commitment to asking tough questions during the hearing on Capitol Hill.
 But as she interrogated Deputy Attorney General Rod Rosenstein, Burr interrupted and talked over her, accusing her of not giving witnesses adequate opportunity to respond to her inquiries.
 Watch the moment unfold here:

-Watch: The moment when women everywhere agreed with Sen Harris after she was interrupted by Burr who didn't do the same w King & others pic.twitter.com/3KPAqwxVQl— TR says Vote Early (@yottapoint) June 7, 2017
+Watch: The moment when women everywhere agreed with Sen Harris after she was interrupted by Burr who didn't do the same w King & others pic.twitter.com/3KPAqwxVQl— Vote NOW, Don’t Wait (@yottapoint) June 7, 2017

 Truly, Harris's "nope" face said it all:

 The apparent sexism at play in Burr's treatment of Harris was not lost on Oregon Senator Ron Wyden.
 Harris's fellow Democrat took to Twitter to point out that, when he asked similarly tough questions in the hearing, Burr didn't cut him off.

 And Wyden wasn't the only person to point out the mansplain-y, misogynistic treatment Harris faced: